Gowerlabs/lumomat/README.md

 LUMO includes additional fields in the SNIRF metadata, alongside a number of auxiliary fields, as permitted by the SNIRF specification.
 The format of the metadata (and auxiliary data) is versioned as described.
 The current version is 1.0.0.
 All fields are located under `nirs(i)/metaDataTags/lumo/`:

- - `formatVersion`: the version of the `LUMO` metadata and auxiliary fields, specified as a string representation of a semantic version number.
+ - `lumomatVersion`: the version of the `lumomat` package which wrote the SNIRF file, a string representation of a semantic version number.
  - `saturationFlags`: a vector of integers in which a non-zero value in the `i`th element indicates that saturation of the `i`th channel occurred at some time during the recording.
 Transient saturation can occur during, e.g., movement, so this global flag can exclude many channels which are viable for the vast majority of the recording.
 Some versions of the LUMO software will export a time-series of saturation flags (see auxiliary measurements) to enable more granular channel filtering.
  - `hubSerialNumber`: the serial number of the Hub to which the group was connected.
  - `groupName`: the name of group upon which the data was acquired (e.g. the cap serial number).